Use these 10 snow day activities to keep your kids entertained all day long!

 - Read: A good book is always a smart way to pass the time.
 Read some books aloud, or if your children are older, read independently, but together.

 - Have a movie marathon: If you are feeling activitied out, keep it simple and have a movie marathon.
 Snuggle up in a cozy blanket and watch a flick or two together.

 Snow days can be inconvenient, but they are also an awesome opportunity to make memories with your kids.
 Hopefully these ideas will inspire you to the best of today.

-Jessica Turner is a mom of three, author and member of Vanderbilt University Medical Center’s content team.
-She also blogs at The Mom Creative.
+Jessica Turner is a mom of three, author and former member of Vanderbilt University Medical Center’s social media team.
+She blogs at The Mom Creative.